-According to a number of studies, the regular intake of kombucha tea reduces the levels of bilirubin and liver enzyme markers like ALAT, ASAT, ALP, and MDA that may signify liver problems.
-Kombucha contains glucoronic acid.
+According to a number of studies, the regular intake of kombucha tea reduces the levels of bilirubin and liver enzyme markers like ALAT, ASAT, ALP, and MDA which may signify liver problems.
+Kombucha contains glucuronic acid.
 This contributes to liver detoxification by helping the liver enzyme called glucuronyl transferase change bilirubin into a form that can be better expelled from the body through the bile.
-As discussed in a previous point, glucoronic acid also helps the body get rid of xenobiotics from pollutants, pharmaceuticals, hormones, and many more.
+As discussed in a previous point, glucuronic acid also helps the body get rid of xenobiotics from pollutants, pharmaceuticals, hormones, and many more.
 This happens during the phase II liver detoxification process.

 The tea also improves the regeneration rate of liver necrotic tissues to its normal condition.
 This is good news to those who are recovering from liver diseases.
 Through this mechanism, the liver itself is also detoxified.